 Microsoft Word’s spell-check is quite good.
 However, it occasionally puts that squiggly red line under something that is spelled correctly.
 Maybe it’s a product, place, or company name.
 Maybe it’s a person’s first or last name.
 Regardless, most of us just right-click and select “Add to Dictionary” if we know we’ll be using that word again.
 But, have you ever wondered where all those words go once you’ve added them to your custom dictionary in Word?
 And more importantly, have you ever wondered if you could edit your custom dictionary in Word?

 This tutorial shows how to access and edit your custom dictionary in Word.
-The images below are from Word 2019.
+The images below are from Word for Office 365, which is currently the same as Word 2019.
 However, the steps are the same for Word 2016 and Word 2013 and similar for Word 2010.

 Edit Your Custom Dictionary in Word